wingfundie/nem-backtest/README.md

-# NEM Mean Reversion Trial
+# NEM Mean Reversion Backtest

 ## Overview
 This workspace explores mean-reversion strategies for Australian National Electricity Market (NEM) spot prices.
 The core idea is to recreate a Rob Carver style process: build forecast variants, normalise and cap them, search for robust weightings, and size positions with volatility targeting before measuring risk-adjusted returns.